AchiengMary/2_wheeled-robot/README.md

-#2-Wheeled Robot Simulation (ROS 2 & Webots)
+## 2-Wheeled Robot Simulation (ROS 2 & Webots)

 This project sets up a basic 2-wheeled robot in Webots and integrates it with ROS 2 for simulation and control.
 It includes:

-    A URDF model of the robot
+-A URDF model of the robot
-    Webots world file
+-Webots world file
-    ROS2 package for launching the simulation
+-ROS2 package for launching the simulation

+## Project structure

 2-wheeled-robot/
 │── src/                      # Source files for the ROS 2 package